-Failure to turn in Capstone assignments on time will result in the loss of privileges, including exemption from midterm and final exams.
+Failure to turn in Capstone assignments on time will result in detentions and/or the loss of privileges.

 SHELTON HIGH SCHOOL CAPSTONE REFLECTION PAPER RUBRIC

 The Shelton High School student reads and writes effectively.
 The Shelton High School student thinks critically to solve problems.